 - Made of aluminium

-- CNS Machined (not a cheap die-cast aluminium case)
+- CNC Machined (not a cheap die-cast aluminium case)

 - Grey anodized aluminium colour

 - Features a built-in heatsink so there remains no need for a cooling fan